MikeGarde/php-setup-guide/readme.md

 ### Adding Projects

-Simply open `~/dev/httpd-vhosts.conf` and copy the `php-setup-guide example`, if you don't need separated logging simply remove the ErrorLog and/or CustomLog lines.
+Open `~/dev/httpd-vhosts.conf` and copy the `php-setup-guide example`, if you don't need separated logging simply remove the ErrorLog and/or CustomLog lines.

 ### Switching between PHP 5.6 and 7.1